Community Development Division

 Limited Home Repair (LHR)

 Targeted to Homeowners who are sixty-two (62) years of age or older, or disabled, and whose income does not exceed program guidelines, may be considered for Limited Home Repair Program Forgivable Loan.
 The homeowner must have occupied and must be the primary residence of the applicant within the past 12 months prior to receiving assistance.
-This is deferred payment loan of up to $34,999.
+This is deferred payment loan paid to the lowest responsible contractor of up $34,999 to complete repairs. *Funds will not be given to the homeowner.
 The loan is secured by a lien for a five (5) year period contingent upon owner continuing to own and occupy the structure.
 After 5 years, the lien is released if that requirement has been met.
 The rehabilitation performed must make the four (4) major systems of the house (roof, heating, plumbing, electrical) serviceable to allow continued occupancy for a period of five years.
 If the basic systems cannot be made serviceable for a five year period, no loan can be made.

 Emergency Assistance Grant (EGP) (EAG)

 Homeowners who are sixty-two (62) years of age or older, or disabled and whose income does not exceed program guidelines, may be considered for the Emergency Assistance Grant Program.
-The homeowner must have occupied and must be the primary residence of the applicant within the past 12 months prior to receiving assistance.
-This is deferred payment loan of up to $19,999.
+The homeowner must have occupied and must be the primary residence of the applicant within the past 12 months prior to receiving assistance. his is deferred payment loan paid to the lowest responsible contractor of up $19,999 to complete repairs. *Funds will not be given to the homeowner..
 Emergency Assistance Grants may be made to pay for construction work to correct items that are determined to be of an immediate and necessary nature and which can have an imminent effect on improving the health and/or safety of the occupants and meets the following definition: An emergency is a situation or condition that occurred recently (generally within two weeks) without warning, that is detrimental to or a threat to life, health or safety, and requires immediate action.
 Immediate action is defined as action taken within three business days.
 Emergency grants may include, but are not limited to, items such as heating, electrical, plumbing systems, or emergency roof repairs/replacements.

 Citizen Participation